 - Periods of extreme stress or fatigue can trigger episodes of AF

 - Sleep Apnea

 Avoiding atrial fibrillation and subsequently lowering your stroke risk can be as simple as foregoing your morning cup of coffee.
 In other words, some AF cases are only as strong as their underlying cause.
 If hyperthyroidism is the cause of AF, treating the thyroid condition may be enough to make AF go away.

-"These medications, such as beta blockers and calcium channel blockers, work on the AV node," says Dr. Andrea Russo of University of Pennsylvania Health System.
-"They slow the heart rate and may help improve symptoms.
-However, they do not 'cure' the rhythm abnormality, and patients still require medication to prevent strokes while remaining in atrial fibrillation."
+Some medications, such as beta blockers and calcium channel blockers, work to slow the heart rate and may help improve symptoms.
+However, they do not 'cure' the rhythm abnormality, and patients still require medication to prevent strokes while remaining in atrial fibrillation.

 The good news is that with these advances in technology, plus the use of Warfarin, AF patients can reduce their risk of stroke, and lead active, satisfying lives.